seelengxd/seelengxd/README.md

 ---

-I am a third year Computer Science student in NUS.
+I am a fourth year Computer Science student in NUS.
 My main interests lie in **web development** and **automating stuff**.
 Making little projects that look cool and actually solve problems (or alternatively, are [comedically stupid](https://github.com/chloeelim/longestmrt)) makes me happy.
 Feel free to check out some of my projects I pinned below!

 ---